 Breast Lift (Mastopexy)

-The natural process of aging can lead to changes in breast shape and position over time.
-Pregnancy, breastfeeding, and gravity also can have an effect on the fullness and firmness of the breast.
+A breast lift (medically referred to as mastopexy) will both raise and shape the breasts to achieve a more youthful appearance.
+The natural process of aging can lead to changes in breast contour and position over time.
+Pregnancy, breastfeeding, and gravity also can have an effect on the fullness and firmness of the breasts.
 Other common concerns include nipples that point downward or breasts that hang below the breast crease.
-A breast lift (medically referred to as mastopexy) will both raise and shape the breast to achieve a more youthful appearance.
-There are many different types of breast lifts available, and our board certified plastic surgeons, have extensive experience with the most advanced techniques available.
+There are many different types of breast lifts available, and our board certified plastic surgeons have extensive experience with the most advanced techniques available.
 Furthermore, they will tailor the procedure to suit you as an individual.
 During your initial complimentary consultation, they will analyze your breast shape, skin elasticity, and volume.
 Depending on your anatomic needs and cosmetic goals, they may recommend a traditional lift or another approach.
 Patients who have lost volume or wish to increase their breast size may prefer to utilize breast implants in conjunction with the breast lift to obtain the desired shape and fullness.

 If you have additional questions, our friendly and knowledgeable medical team can help answer them.
 Contact us today for more information or to schedule a complimentary consultation.

 In the periareolar lift, or donut mastopexy, an incision is made around the circumference of the areola (pigmented area around the nipple).
 This technique is only used when a modest lift is needed.
 This approach can also be used to decrease the overall diameter of an enlarged areola to create a more aesthetically pleasing size.